 Stephanie L. Fink

-Stephanie concentrates primarily on family law matters.
+Stephanie concentrates primarily on family law matters handling divorce, custody, prenuptial agreements and step-parent adoptions.
 She is frequently appointed by the Circuit Court for Montgomery County to represent children in contested custody matters.
-In addition, Stephanie has given numerous educational presentations to the Montgomery County Family Law Section, the Maryland State Bar Association, and the Divorce Roundtable of Montgomery County on representing children in custody cases during the last ten years.
+In addition, Stephanie has given numerous educational presentations to the Montgomery County Family Law Section and the Maryland State Bar Association.

 The other focus of Stephanie’s practice is guardianships for minors and disabled adults, which stems from her knowledge of the legal issues and federal and state benefits-related issues affecting the elderly and individuals with developmental, physical, and mental disabilities.
 Stephanie has also given educational presentations in this area to the Maryland State Bar Association and the Bar Association of Montgomery County.

-Stephanie belongs to the following professional organizations: the Maryland State Bar Association, of which she is a current member of the Family and Juvenile Law Section Council; the Bar Association of Montgomery County, of which she served as co-chair of the Family Law Section in 2006 – 2007, and Secretary in 2009 - 2010; the Bar Foundation of Montgomery County, of which she served as Secretary in 2010 - 2011; the Women’s Bar Association of Maryland; the Montgomery County Chapter of the Women’s Bar Association, for which she served as Secretary from 2002 - 2005; the Montgomery County Chapter of the American Inns of Court, of which she is a Master of the Bench and member of the Executive Committee, as well has having frequently served as program group leader; the Collaborative Divorce Association, Inc, of which she is a founding member and former co-president; the AFCC (American Family Conciliation Courts, Maryland Chapter; and the Simon Sobeloff Law Society, Montgomery County Chapter, of which she is also a founding member.
+Stephanie belongs to the following professional organizations: the Maryland State Bar Association; the Bar Association of Montgomery County, of which she is a former co-chair; the Women’s Bar Association of Maryland; the Montgomery County Chapter of the Women’s Bar Association, for which she served as Secretary; the Montgomery County Chapter of the American Inns of Court, of which she is a Master of the Bench and member of the Executive Committee, as well has having frequently served as program group leader; the Collaborative Divorce Association, Inc, of which she is a founding member and former co-president; the AFCC (American Family Conciliation Courts, Maryland Chapter; and the Simon Sobeloff Law Society, Montgomery County Chapter, of which she is also a founding member.